Key takeaways

 No, the dashboard is for visibility, tracking, and comfort.
 The CA team posts entries, prepares workings, and files returns.
 The dashboard shows open queries, reconciliation status, upcoming filings, and MIS snapshots.
 Think of it as a cockpit that shows altitude and speed, while trained pilots do the flying.

-How does a service like AI Accountant differ from a standard bookkeeping freelancer?
+How does a managed virtual accounting service differ from a freelance bookkeeper?

 What reconciliations do you close each month, and how are credits matched?

-Core reconciliations include bank, debtors and creditors, payment gateways, and statutory ledgers.
-GST is checked books versus GSTR 2B, TDS credits are matched books versus Form 26AS and Annual Information Statement AIS.
+Core reconciliations include bank, debtors and creditors, payment gateways, ecommerce settlements, and statutory ledgers.
+GST input tax credit is verified by matching books against GSTR 2B.
+TDS credits are matched against Form 26AS and the Annual Information Statement (AIS).
 Exceptions are logged on the dashboard with owners and next steps.
+With AIS now pulling data from more sources in 2026, monthly matching catches discrepancies before they trigger Section 143(1) notices (2026 update).

 When do we receive MIS, and what does the monthly cadence look like?